 (1) Structured through GEMS Our Own with a particular focus on STEAM, Performing Arts and Cricket according to the needs of the child

 (1) Heritage does not discriminate on the basis of race, creed, colour, gender, or national origin

-(1) For year 2017-18 the school is operating from the Phase 2 Building of GEMS New Millennium School, Al-Khail
+(1) For year 2017-18 GEMS Heritage Indian School operated from the Phase 2 Building of GEMS New Millennium School, Al-Khail